 ModSkool: Phase 1

 Modskool is the modular design and construction of a low-cost school that was built in a few days and can be dismantled within a few hours.
 The modular school was initially designed as a response to repeated forced evictions in Delhi, specifically for the children of farmers along the Yamuna.
+The project has been awarded the Beazley Design of the Year 2020 in Architecture.

 Every year, parts of Delhi disappear as squatter settlements built informally by the poorer citizens continue to be evicted.
 After a school for around 200 children in a farming community on the floodplains of the river Yamuna was demolished due to the 'illegal' status of the settlement, the community approached us to help them design a temporary school that could be dismantled before the bulldozers could arrive on ground to demolish it.
 Yamuna Khadar is a settlement of farmers on the floodplains of the river Yamuna in Delhi.
 It is a rural community nestled within the city but set away from the rest of it, connected only by a dirt road to the nearest main road.
 For a farmer there, public transport is neither accessible nor affordable, and they have either cycles or just their feet serving the last mile.